ElektroStudios/ps3-disc-dumper-UAC-bypass/README.md

 But let me tell you a brief history:

-I was about to make a fork of 'ps3-disc-dumper' to modify the source-code and share this way a compiled release without the restrictions, but while I was analyzing the source-code I just found there was a command-line argument available and intentionally undocumented by the author (who tries to adoctrinate and enforce what he thinks are good and only practices that every user should follow), so I'm making it available to you through this batch-script file.
-Because not everybody has the time or experience to look at the source-code and find the "key".
+I was about to fork 'ps3-disc-dumper' to modify the source code and thus share a compiled version without the restrictions, but while analyzing the source code I found that command line argument available and intentionally undocumented by the author (who by his type of comments tries to indoctrinate and enforce what he believes are good and only practices that every user should follow), so I make it available to you through this batch-script file, because 1 .not everyone has the time or experience to look at the source code and find the "key", and 2. software should not invade or interfere with user preferences; It is the software that must adapt to the end user's environment, and not the other way around.

 That's all.
 Enjoy it!